hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 not there, their grief knew no bounds.
 They could not imagine what had become of her.
 The two brothers went on, seeking, seeking everywhere for Sita, but could find no trace of her.
-After long searching, they came across a group of "monkeys", and in the midst of them was Hanumân, the "divine monkey".
+After long searching, they came across a group of "monkeys", and in the midst of them was Hanumān, the "divine monkey".
 Hanuman, the best of the monkeys, became the most faithful servant of Rama and helped him in rescuing Sita, as we shall see later on.
 His devotion to Rama was so great that he is still